|5||Willow Creek, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lexington air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Lexington air currently meets the WHO annual air quality guideline value

 Moderate 54 US AQI